jaymar921/PythonActivities/README.md

-# PythonActivities
+# Python and Java Activities
 #####  by: JayMar921 (Jayharron)

-Python Activities - University Class.
+Python and Java Activities - University Class.

 Feel free to check the source codes provided, just do what ever you want and dont disturb me by sending messages/emails